formal-land/formal.land/docs/audit.md

 Our verifications process **follows code changes** to verify only what changed.
 Compared to traditional audits, you can integrate formal specification into your CI to make sure your code stays fully correct&nbsp;🔄.

 Our tools are **open source**, documented, and available on our [GitHub](https://github.com/formal-land).
 We rely on the proof system Coq&nbsp;🐓 which is one of the most widely taught proof systems in Universities across the world&nbsp;🌏.
-We encourage other teams or auditors to use our tools and contribute to it&nbsp;🤓.

 The price for our audit subscription is **$12,000 per month**, for one **engineer** available full time for your project to **specify and formally verify your code**.
 You can stop the subscription at any time.
-We refund one year back in time if a critical vulnerability is still found or if you find stronger audit methods.
+Our price per line of code we verify is **&#36;15**.

 <Link
   className="button button--secondary button--lg"